Kinetics-JOJO/MMedFD/README.md

 Our LLM evaluation are based on GPT-5（judge）,G-Eval and PairEval are used for this evaluation, coresponding Prompt can be find in Fold “LLM_Eval_Prompt”.

 ### Data Availability
-The dataset used in this project is proprietary and is not publicly available.
+The dataset used in this project is proprietary currently and is not publicly available in this page.
 Access requires internal approval and a research-only data use agreement.
 Researchers who wish to request access may contact yangxiao.wxy@antgroup.com with a brief description of their affiliation, project goals, intended use, and data protection plan.
 Only de-identified data may be shared, and redistribution is prohibited.

 ### Tips